Victoria’s Secret Model Candice Swanepoel Gets Wet In A White Bikini

 Candice Swanepoel is hitting the water to show off another revealing bikini from her Tropic Of C line.
-The swimwear brand shared a new shot on Instagram this week showing the mom of two flaunting her amazing body in a white two-piece while taking a dip in a pool of water as she posed with her back to the camera.
+The swimwear brand shared a new shot on Instagram this week showing the mom-of-two flaunting her amazing body in a white two-piece while taking a dip in a pool of water as she posed with her back to the camera.

 The stunning model proudly flaunted her booty as she lay in the water, smiling from ear to ear while modeling the pretty skimpy bikini in the water.